AlexandruBurlacu/keras_squeezenet/README.md

 ## TODOs:
 * add data augmentation
 * add bypasses
+* experiment with Gaussian Noise
-* experiment with gaussian noise
+* experiment with Batch Normalization
+* try more levels of Dense layers